 Abatement

-If the main purpose of the project is to make the house lead-safe, and not just as part of an overall renovation project, then you should use a licensed lead abatement firm.
-Virginia law (CVA 54.1, Chapter 5) requires lead contractors and certain individuals to be licensed before conducting activities that disturb lead-based paint.
-This program is administered by the Virginia Department of Professional and Occupational Regulation (DPOR).
+Use a licensed lead abatement firm if the main purpose of the project is to make the house lead-safe.
+Virginia law (CVA 54.1, Chapter 5) requires lead contractors and certain individuals to have a license before conducting activities that disturb lead-based paint.
+The Virginia Department of Professional and Occupational Regulation (DPOR) administers this license program.
 Their phone number is (804) 367-8595.

-Once you have chosen a lead contractor or individual and checked for any complaints, the next step is developing a contract for the scope of services.
-Make sure you specify in the contract the detailed nature of the work.
-Make sure it is noted that the purpose of the project is to permanently remove lead paint hazards or to abate lead-based paint; as this will protect you, your family, and community in case there are any legal problems.
+- Explain that the purpose of the project is to remove lead paint hazards or to abate lead-based paint.
+This will protect you, your family, and your community in case there are any legal problems.

 Learn more: